-Mooncakes (月饼 yuebing /ywair-bing/) are traditional snacks/desserts of Mid-Autumn Festival, the second most important festival in China.
+Mooncakes (月饼 yuèbǐng /ywair-bing/) are traditional snacks/desserts of Mid-Autumn Festival, the second most important festival in China.
 It is said that there is a moon goddess who makes these cakes, so people call them mooncakes.

-Here we introduce the top 10 flavors of mooncakesthat you should consider trying.
+Here we introduce the top 10 flavors of mooncakes that you should consider trying to help you choose.
 The first four flavors are very common, but the last three flavors are quite new, and only a few shops are selling them.

-Red bean paste (红豆沙 hong dousha /hong doh-shaa/) mooncakes are filled with a rich, thick, red bean paste, and taste sweet and smooth.
+Red bean paste (红豆沙 hongdousha /hong-doh-shaa/) mooncakes are filled with a rich, thick, red bean paste, and taste sweet and smooth.
 The red bean paste gives a lingering flavor, and the scent fills your mouth after each bite.
 Some people don’t like such a sweet taste, but a cup of tea is a good choice to go with them.

 Lotus seed paste (莲蓉 lianrong /lyen-rong/) mooncakes are a famous Mid-Autumn Festival dessert of Cantonese origin, which have become popular all over China and even overseas.
 Lotus seed paste is considered the most luxurious mooncake filling.

 Due to the high price of lotus paste, white kidney bean paste is sometimes used as filler, sometimes with duck eggs, so make sure you don't go too cheap and get a real lotus paste mooncake.

-fruit and vegetable (果蔬 guoshu /gwor-shoo/) mooncakes are filled with fresh vegetables and fruits, and taste soft and smooth.
-Fillings including honeydew, litchi, and pineapple make this traditional desserthealthier.
+Fruit and vegetable (果蔬 guoshu /gwor-shoo/) mooncakes are filled with fresh vegetables and fruits, and taste soft and smooth.
+Fillings including honeydew, litchi, and pineapple make this traditional dessert healthier.